Man Shares How One Fake Document Led Embassy to Reject His Relocation Application

 The man, identified on X (formerly Twitter) as @Prezain_LJ, said he received a rejection letter from the German Embassy regarding his residence permit application.

-A Nigerian man shares the story of how a fake agent spoiled his plans to relocate to Germany.
+A Nigerian man shares how a fake agent ruined his plans to move to Germany.
 Photo credit: travelgist/Getty Images

 Source: Getty Images